Active Learning with Task-Driven Representations for Messy Pools: Background

 \subsection{Problem Formulation}

 Active learning (AL) provides a principled approach to adaptively selecting datapoints to label when training a predictive model.
-We consider pool--based AL where we have a small initial labeled dataset $\mathcal{D}_l=\{(x^l_i,y^l_i)\}_{i=1}^M$ and a larger unlabeled pool $\mathcal{D}_u=\{(x^u_i)\}_{i=1}^N$, with inputs $x \in \mathcal{X}$ and outputs $y \in \mathcal{Y}$.
+We consider pool--based AL where we have a small initial labelled dataset $\mathcal{D}_l=\{(x^l_i,y^l_i)\}_{i=1}^M$ and a larger unlabelled pool $\mathcal{D}_u=\{(x^u_i)\}_{i=1}^N$, with inputs $x \in \mathcal{X}$ and outputs $y \in \mathcal{Y}$.
 The objective is to iteratively choose (a subset of) points from $\mathcal{D}_u$ for labeling, with the aim of producing the best model with the fewest labels.

 Though our approach applies more generally, for simplicity we assume a classification setting and that our model is probabilistic with updatable parameters $\phi$, such that $p_{\phi}(y \vert x) = \mathbb{E}_{p_\phi(\theta)}\left[p_{\phi}(y \vert x, \theta)\right]$, for some stochastic parameters $\theta$.
 We will further assume that data is treated to be i.i.d.~conditional on $\theta$ such that $p_{\phi}(y_1, y_2 \vert x_1, x_2) = \mathbb{E}_{p_\phi(\theta)}\left[p_{\phi}(y_1 \vert x_1, \theta)p_{\phi}(y_2 \vert x_2, \theta)\right]$.